rocky/python-xdis/README.rst

     # or if you have pyenv:
     python setup.py develop

-A GNU makefile is also provided so `make install` (possibly as root or sudo) will do the steps above.
+A GNU makefile is also provided so :code:`make install` (possibly as root or sudo) will do the steps above.

 Testing